codedragon/stacktrace/slides.md

-## The stack now shows us what we were doing when things became obvious something went wrong
+## The stack now shows us what we were doing when it became obvious something went wrong

 ```
 Traceback (most recent call last):